nawka12/CogNotez/README.md

 - **Sharing**: Share notes via clipboard or exported files
 - **Statistics**: Note statistics and analytics dashboard

+### Security & Privacy
+- **Password-Locked Notes (current state)**: Password prompts gate access to protected notes.
+Note content is not yet encrypted at rest; the password is stored as a salted PBKDF2 hash for verification only.
+- **Encrypted Cloud Backups**: When Google Drive sync is enabled, backups are end-to-end encrypted before upload.

 ## Technology Stack

 - **Frontend**: Vanilla JavaScript (HTML/CSS/JS)